 Hydrologic hazards in the CNMI include coastal and inland floods, storm surge, coastal erosion, and droughts.
 Six areas on Saipan are prone to flooding and include Kanat Tabla, the San Roque village, the road at Tanapag, the lower base industrial area, Garapan/Putan Muchot, and the Chalan Kanoa-Lake Susupe area.
-However, Marpi is not located near any of those areas and is at 40 m of elevation, so risk of flooding and associated impacts to landfill power generation is low.
+However, Marpi is not located near any of those areas and is at an elevation of 40 m, so the risk of flooding and associated impacts to landfill power generation is low.